How to Get Rid of Under-eye Bags Like an Esthetician

 Decrease puffiness with cold caffeine

 Cucumber slices on the eyes are a cute classic, but what’s more effective is steeped green tea bags cooled in the fridge, since the tannins and caffeine will also help perk up your under-eye area.
 Topically, caffeine can temporarily constrict blood vessels and improve microcirculation, which helps reduce puffiness.
+An especially effective solution to post tears!
 Tracie Martyn master esthetician Irina suggests a DIY eye mask with ground coffee mixed with a little olive oil.
-These methods are most suitable for those who are experiencing temporary puffiness.
+These methods are most suitable for those who are experiencing temporary puffiness and obviously are not as effective as professional skincare.

 Target your under-eyes with peptides

 Certain peptides—like the ones found in the Tracie Martyn LotuSculpt Eye Treatment Duo—can help tighten and firm the skin around the eyes, helping reduce the appearance of under-eye puffiness and sagging.
 Peptides are chains of amino acids that are the building blocks of proteins like collagen and are thought to aid in collagen production.
-While collagen molecules are too large to effectively penetrate the skin, peptides can and are thus well-researched on their role in signaling collagen production.[1]
+While collagen molecules are too large to effectively penetrate the skin-collagen topically is used mostly as a humectant and plumping agent), peptides can and are thus well-researched on their role in signaling collagen production.[1]
 The LotuSculpt line combines three peptides along with anti-aging botanicals to help address under-eye concerns like puffiness and fine lines and wrinkles.
 (Right now, you can get a full-sized LotuSculpt Eye Treatment Duo along with complimentary mini products with the Home Facial Kit!)

 Promote lymphatic drainage